Hidden Borneo

 British citizens don’t need a visa to visit Indonesia if staying for a period of up to 30 days.
 Visas for longer stays must be obtained before you travel.
 You can also obtain a visa on arrival at a cost of US$35.
 This type of visa is valid for 30 days and can be extended once by applying to an immigration office within Indonesia.
 Travellers from 60 other countries can also visit for up to 30 days, obtaining a free visa on arrival.
 Feel free to contact us if you are unsure.

-With regards to all of the above, visa regulations can change and so we recommend that you contact your nearest embassy for the most up to date information
+Visa regulations can change and so we recommend that you contact your nearest embassy for the most up to date information.

 Health and vaccinations